Prenatal Care

 Japanese Health Insurance does not cover prenatal checkups, but you can use discount coupons provided by your local city.

-When you report your pregnancy to your local city hall, you will receive a Maternal and Child Health Handbook and prenatal checkup coupons.
-With these coupons, your co-pay costs will be around 3,000* yen or free*
+When you report your pregnancy to your local city, you will receive a Maternal and Child Health Handbook and prenatal checkup coupons.
+With these coupons, your checkups are mostly free of charge.

 Note if you receive checkups outside your registered town, you may have to pay additional fees.